Recycling Information For 2022

 STUMPS are collected every 3-4 weeks.
 Residents are to notify the Public Works Department at 228-3144 prior to pick up.

-YARD WASTE: DIRT/SOD & GARDEN/LAWN DEBRIS (mulch, pulled grass/weeds and plants) must be in a separate brown lawn bag or container.
+YARD WASTE: GARDEN/LAWN DEBRIS (mulch, pulled grass/weeds and plants) must be in a separate brown lawn bag or two handled container.
 This collection by Public Works is WEEKLY on the regular recycling day with the exception of Friday, which will be picked up on Thursday.
-Please note: make sure any bucket/container used has two handles and is no larger than 32-gallons.
+Please note: make sure any bucket/container used has two handles and is no larger than 32-gallons & less than 40 pounds.
 Your old yellow recycling buckets may be used.
 Please keep brush/debris separate from grass clippings and leaves.
 Grass clippings and leaves can be mixed together as the GTMUA recycles those into organic compost.

 ELECTRONICS Electronic Waste Management Act makes it mandatory to recycle all electronics as of January 1, 2011.
 Household electronics may be dropped off at the Public Works Building located at 1729 Erial Rd., Blackwood; between the hours of 8:00 am – 4:00 pm, Monday - Thursday.
 Proof of residency required.
 Residents must call Public Works by Tuesday @ 4:00pm to schedule a Wednesday curbside pick-up.